How to Decipher Baby Sleep Cues

 It takes careful observation of your baby to learn the language of infancy and the habits of your particular baby.
 I find observation is best done when your child is exploring on their own at a close distance from you.
 It’s also important to keep in mind the activities that were happening just before an observation is made (eg. Did you just change the baby’s diaper?
 Did the baby already just eat?
 If those two needs were already met, your baby is unlikely fussing about that.)

-From birth to five months old, tracking and controlling wake times is the most effective way to help your baby get the sleep she needs with minimal protesting.
-Starting at five to sixth months of age, wake times and sleep cues should be used hand in hand.
+From birth to five months old, tracking and controlling wake times is the most effective way to help your baby get the sleep they need with minimal protesting.
+Starting at 5-6 months of age, wake times and sleep cues should be used hand in hand.
 When your baby is approaching the appropriate wake time, be on alert and look for signs of sleepiness.
-This way, you can immediately meet the baby’s need for sleep and prevent overtiredness and minimize crying.
+This way, you can immediately meet your baby’s need for sleep and prevent overtiredness and minimize crying.

 Inevitably, there will be times when sleep cues and wake windows will be missed.
 In those instances, babies develop what we call a second wind.
 In their overtired state, their body’s adaptive response to fight fatigue is to produce stimulating cortisol and adrenaline hormones to help keep them awake.
 As a result, these babies may exhibit daytime irritability, hyper-arousal, fussiness, crankiness, colic-like symptoms and general discontentment.
 This then makes it hard for them to wind down and interferes with falling asleep and staying asleep.

 Identifying Baby Sleep Cues